opensearch-project/project-website/_posts/2023-06-09-flat-object.md

 For more information about capabilities and limitations of flat object, see the [flat object documentation](https://opensearch.org/docs/latest/field-types/supported-field-types/flat-object/).

 We're adding the ability to search subfields in a flat object using a Painless script.
-See [this issue](https://github.com/opensearch-project/OpenSearch/issues/7138) for details.
+See [the GitHub issue](https://github.com/opensearch-project/OpenSearch/issues/7138) for details.
 Also, we are adding support for [open parameters](https://github.com/opensearch-project/OpenSearch/issues/7137) to flat object.

 To learn more about the new ML Commons remote model inference project mentioned in this post, see [Extensibility for OpenSearch Machine Learning](https://github.com/opensearch-project/ml-commons/issues/881).